Our Lady’s School Library has it’s very own blog, just click here!

 There will be fines for lost and severely damaged books

 The library is decorated at Halloween’ and Christmas (look out for the Christmas Book Tree!) – themed events are popular with students and books are promoted which reflect the chosen theme.
 World Book Day is celebrated and events are held in the library to coincide with Reading Week.
 Book Club is held in the library every Wednesday at lunchtime, where the members can discuss whatever books they are currently reading and also recommend books to each other.
 We break the rules a bit for Book Club as we have cookies in the library!
 Fridays at lunchtime mean Games Club, where the library is transformed into a not so quiet space where everyone can have fun playing board games and puzzles!
 Each year the school selects a book for ‘One School One Book’ that every student in the school is asked to read during reading week.
-This year’s choice was ‘Infinite Sky’ by C.J.
-Flood.
+This year’s choice is The Weight of Water by Sarah Crossan.

 The library is an interactive space that encourages students to do more reading in a relaxed atmosphere where they can find peace and quiet amid the bustle of a busy school.